martinvl/liveshot-protocol/README.md

 * **reset**() - ( _RangeBuilder_ )
     Resets the current range.
 Returns pointer to the builder for convenience.
 * **getRange**() - ( _Range_ )
-    Returns pointer to the current range
+    Returns a copy of the current range
 * **setHost**(< _string_ >host) - ( _RangeBuilder_ )
 * **setName**(< _string_ >range) - ( _RangeBuilder_ )
 * **setRelay**(< _string_ >relay) - ( _RangeBuilder_ )